Circus Diablo

 Circus Diablo is an American rock band formed in early 2006 by Billy Morrison (vocals), Billy Duffy (lead guitar) and Ricky Warwick (rhythm guitar).
 Fuel frontman Brett Scallions and Velvet Revolver drummer Matt Sorum subsequently joined the band on bass and drums, respectively.
 To date, Circus Diablo have released one studio album, entitled Circus Diablo.

 The band's most recent touring incarnation featured Morrison alongside Rob Patterson (lead guitar), Patrick Cornell (bass) and Charles Ruggiero (drums).
-The band is not currently active, however, in a recent interview Morrison stated that "Circus Diablo is always together.
+The band is not currently active, however, in a 2009 interview Morrison stated that "Circus Diablo is always together.
 We can get together and make music when we feel like it."

 History

 Circus Diablo formed in 2006 with Camp Freddy guitarist Billy Morrison, The Cult's Billy Duffy, and Ricky Warwick – former member of The Almighty – meeting at Morrison's home and writing songs in his home studio.
 Morrison states that: Circus Diablo just sort of evolved.
 Before the current line-up of The Cult went back out touring, Billy [Duffy] would come over and we'd just write songs together.
 We both knew Ricky from back in the day, so we called him up and invited him to join us.
 It was an organic thing.
 It wasn't done to put a band together at all.
 We wrote a bunch of songs and about five or six weeks later, we stepped back and went "wow, what should we do with this?"

 The band enlisted Velvet Revolver drummer Matt Sorum to perform on the band's album, and the four-piece recorded at Sorum's Drac Studios.
 Former Fuel vocalist Brett Scallions joined on bass guitar for live performances, and Jeremy Colson – who had previously worked with Steve Vai joined as the band's live drummer.

 On April 29, 2007, the band signed a record deal with Koch Records for the release of their eponymous debut album, which was released in July.
 Billy Duffy's fiancé Jen Mallini was the model for both the front and back of the cd cover.
 During the summer, the track "Loaded" featured prominently on the Sirius hard rock satellite station Octane, as well as terrestrial radio, and reached the top 20 slot according to Billboard.
 The album itself received a high critical praise by Allmusic's Jo-Ann Greene who exclaimed "The songs are simply superb, not a clinker in the bunch.
 If this platter doesn't top best album polls in another three decades, it's because the world as we know it is no more."